Why learn French from all the great choices? Are there any benefits associated with the language?

-Million of French-speaking visit India every year, and the number keeps on increasing year after year.
-They look for a person who can explain things in their native language.
+Million French-speaking visits India every year, and the number keeps increasing yearly.
+So they look for someone who can explain things in their native language.

 The French Language opens a world of jobs in the tourism industry.

 Interested in Travelling?

-France is the world’s leading tourist destination, with over 89 million tourists in 2017.
+France is the world’s leading destination, with over 89 million tourists in 2017.

-It is also popular as a skiing destination, wine tourism, and culture tourism.
+It is also popular as a skiing destination, wine, and culture tourism.

 Not only Paris and other parts of France, but French comes in handy when traveling to Switzerland, Canada, Africa, Luxembourg, Mauritius, Seychelles, and other Francophone nations.

-Business tourism is also a crucial sector for France, with thousands of events organized every year.
+Business tourism is also crucial for France, with thousands of events organized annually.

 5. Scope, Demand, Career, and Job Opportunities